llvm/circt/docs/FIRRTLAnnotations.md

 ```

 During parsing, annotations are "scattered" into the MLIR representation as
-operation or argument attributes.
-As an example of this, the above parses into
+operation or port attributes.
+As an example of this, the above parses into the
-the following MLIR representation:
+following MLIR representation:

 ```mlir
 firrtl.circuit "Foo"  {